 All Things Considered

-These are the most common compression springs categories available to businesses.
+These are the most common compression spring categories available to businesses.
 Each one has its strengths and disadvantages.
 Which one is best depends on your unique requirements?
 Whether you need springs for the products you manufacture or to use in machinery, you’re sure to find one that suits your needs.